-The authors Weimann et al. (2021) [30] wrote the ESPEN guideline that discussed both the nutritional aspects of the concept of Enhanced Recovery After Surgery (ERAS) and the special nutritional needs of patients undergoing major surgeries such as cancer and those who develop serious complications despite better perioperative care.
-From a metabolic and nutritional perspective, key aspects of perioperative care include the integration of nutrition into the patient's overall care, avoidance of long periods of preoperative fasting, reestablishment of oral nutrition as early as possible after surgery, initiation of nutritional therapy immediately if a nutritional risk becomes apparent, metabolic control such as blood glucose, reduction of factors that exacerbate stressrelated catabolism or impaired gastrointestinal function, minimized time of paralytic agents for ventilatory management in the postoperative period, and early mobilization for facilitate protein synthesis and muscle function.
+The authors Weimann et al. (2021) [30] wrote the ESPEN guideline that discussed both the nutritional aspects of the Enhanced Recovery After Surgery (ERAS) concept and the special nutritional needs of patients undergoing major surgery such as cancer and those who develop serious complications despite optimal perioperative care.
+From a metabolic and nutritional perspective, key aspects of perioperative care include the integration of nutrition into the overall patient care, avoiding long periods of preoperative fasting, reestablishing oral feeding as soon as possible after surgery, initiating nutritional therapy immediately if a nutritional risk becomes apparent, metabolic control such as blood glucose, reducing factors that exacerbate stress-related catabolism or impaired gastrointestinal function, minimizing the time from paralytic agents to ventilatory management in the postoperative period, and early mobilization to facilitate protein synthesis and muscle function.

-In this sense, bariatric surgery is by far the most effective treatment option available to successfully achieve and maintain weight loss in the obese population, but it can also be associated with complications that lead to malnutrition.
+Bariatric surgery is by far the most effective treatment option available for successfully achieving and maintaining weight loss in the obese population, but it can also be associated with complications leading to malnutrition.
 There is limited data on how enteral nutrition can be used to provide nutritional support in these cases.
-During the study period, 72 patients (86% women; mean age 50.3 ± 11.6) were started on home enteral nutrition (NED) due to complications of bariatric surgery.
-The most common bariatric surgery was Roux-en-Y (74%) and the most common indication for NED was malnutrition/failure to thrive (33%).
-NED was most commonly provided via nasojejunal feeding and resulted in a mean increase in patients' body weight and BMI of 74.8kg and 26.5kg/m2, respectively, before NED to 76.9kg and 27.2kg/m2 respectively at the end of the NED period.
-Through NED, patients received 22.2 \pm 7.9 kcal/kg/day and 1.0 \pm 0.3 g/kg/day of protein, reaching $94\% \pm 17\%$ of their calories and $95\% \pm 29\%$ of their protein goals.
-Vitamin deficiencies were observed in 69% of patients at the time of NED onset, which improved to 10% after enteral feeding and adequate vitamin supplementation.
-Therefore, NED is safe and effective in treating malnutrition and vitamin deficiencies that can occur as a complication of bariatric surgery, leading to the avoidance of parenteral nutritional support in most cases [31].
+During the study period, 72 patients (86% women; mean age 50.3 ± 11.6) were initiated on home enteral nutrition (HEN) due to a complication of bariatric surgery.
+The most common bariatric surgery was Rouxen-Y (74%) and the most common indication for HEN was malnutrition/failure to thrive (33%).
+HEN was most commonly provided via nasojejunal feeding and resulted in a mean increase in patient body weight and BMI from 74.8 kg and 26.5 kg/m2, respectively, before HEN to 76.9 kg and 27.2 kg/m2, at the end of the HEN period.
+Through HEN, patients received $22.2 \pm 7.9 \text{ kcal/kg/day}$ and 1.0 \pm 0.3 g/kg/day of protein, achieving 94% \pm 17% of their calories and 95% \pm 29% of their protein goals.
+Vitamin deficiencies were observed in 69% of patients at the time of initiation of HEN, which improved to 10% after enteral feeding and adequate vitamin supplementation.
+Therefore, HEN is safe and effective in treating malnutrition and vitamin deficiencies that can occur as a complication of bariatric surgery, leading to the avoidance of parenteral nutritional support in most cases [31].
 In particular, iron and vitamin D deficiencies are the most common.
 The importance of preoperative correction cannot be underestimated, as the absorption of iron, calcium, and vitamin D is reduced after bariatric procedures [2].
 Other common preoperative micronutrient deficiencies include vitamin B12, folic acid, and thiamine [10-13].

 In this context, approximately 30% of patients undergoing bariatric surgery develop a nutrition-related complication, usually a macronutrient or micronutrient deficiency or both, at some point after the operation [15].
-Specific nutrition-related complications include iron anemia, folate, vitamins B12, A, and E, copper; zinc, metabolic bone disease, calcium, vitamin D, proteinmalnutrition, steatorrhea, energy Wernicke's encephalopathy (thiamine), polyneuropathy and myopathy (thiamine, copper, vitamins B12 and E), visual disturbances (vitamins A and E, thiamine), rash (zinc, essential fatty acids, vitamin A) [3,4].
+Specific nutrition-related complications include iron anemia, folate, vitamins B12, A, and E, copper; zinc, metabolic bone disease, calcium, vitamin D, proteinenergy malnutrition, steatorrhea, Wernicke encephalopathy (thiamine), polyneuropathy and myopathy (thiamine, copper, vitamins B12 and E), visual disturbances (vitamins A and E, thiamine), skin rash (zinc, essential fatty acids, vitamin A) [3,4].

-The etiology of most nutritional deficiencies after bariatric surgery

-Surgery is multifactorial, with contributions from reduced dietary intake, altered dietary choices, and malabsorption.
-The number and severity of deficiencies are determined by the type of bariatric surgery performed, the patient's eating habits, and the presence of other gastrointestinal complications related to the surgery, such as nausea, vomiting, or diarrhea.
-For example, operations that result in the flow of nutrients bypassing the distal stomach, duodenum, and proximal jejunum can cause malabsorption of iron, calcium, folate, and vitamin B12 [2,3].
+The etiology of most nutritional deficiencies after bariatric surgery is multifactorial, with contributions from reduced dietary intake, altered food choices, and malabsorption.
+The number and severity of deficiencies are determined by the type of bariatric surgery performed, the patient's dietary habits, and the presence of other surgery-related gastrointestinal complications, such as nausea, vomiting, or diarrhea.
+For example, operations that result in the flow of nutrients bypassing the distal stomach, duodenum, and proximal jejunum may result in malabsorption of iron, calcium, folate, and vitamin B12 [2,3].